 Continues Morita, “This new development, together with Metsä Spring, is very innovative and unique.
 There are actually not that many new eco openings within the cellulosic textile fibre market.
 It seems to be difficult to develop such concepts from a production process point of view.
 Therefore, we thought this material has greater potential than any other materials in the current trend.”

 The sustainability trend also ties in with how big brand owners are now rethinking how they should act in the future.
 Explains Morita, “There are three key elements, which are Eco, Sustainable and Traceability.
 Nowadays, companies who have influence in the market need to support the building of a sustainable world.
 As a result, companies are seriously working on how to reduce their environmental impact, as well as to reuse the limited natural resources.
 Therefore, ecological and sustainable fibres are getting more and more important.
 Additionally, all companies also have a duty to prove traceability.”

-SETTING NEW BENCHMARKS
+SETTING NEW BENCHMARKS on sustainable textiles

 To that end, in terms of the needs for improved environmental factors like sustainability and recyclability in the future, there are currently high hopes for the joint venture.